ijeomaodinko/Bookstore/README.md

 # Project Name

-This project contains codes that enables users get from and add data to the API.
-It shows information about movie shows.
-People can browse through, like and comment.
-The count of likes and count are registed.
+This project contains codes that enables users get from and add books to the API.
+It shows information about books.
+People can browse through, for books.

 ## Built With

-- HTML
+- React
 - CSS
-- Javascript
+- Redux
 - VsCode
-- Webpack

 ## Live Demo (if available)